 Many people collect some type of item, from salt shakers to action figures to coins.
 Invite your couples friends over for a collector's party, where you each bring one item from your collection for show and tell.
 It will give each of you a glimpse into a unique side to your friend, and you'll learn more about them and why they began collecting in the first place.

 Beer, trivia, and wings, anyone?
 Many pubs and restaurants offer a trivia night, so why not bring along another couple and team up?
 Or, you could play against each other if you really want to get competitive.
 Trivia nights are usually a blast because you can pick up the oddest facts about pop culture or sports.
 To find a trivia night in your area, do a web search for "trivia" and your town name to see what pops up.

 We love having friends over for what we like to call, "bad movie night."
 We choose a film that is cheesy, over the top, or just plain awful, and talk through the whole thing.
 This has proved to be something we look forward to, because it gives us a chance to see just how many goofy movies are out there, and brings out our silly side as well.

 If you're doing a movie night, think outside the box.
-Make a theme night (with scary movies or French films), or have everyone make a choice and watch a couple back to back each time you see each other.
+Make a theme night (with scary movies or French films), or have everyone make a choice and watch back to back movies each time you see each other.
 The point of movie night is to have fun, so don't choose a flick that's too serious or evokes emotions that your friends wouldn't want to deal with.